JMRMARTINS/elastic-wikidata/README.md

 # Elastic Wikidata

 Simple CLI tools to load a subset of Wikidata into Elasticsearch.
-Part of the [Heritage Connector](https://www.sciencemuseumgroup.org.uk/project/heritage-connector/) project.
+Based on the [Heritage Connector](https://www.sciencemuseumgroup.org.uk/project/heritage-connector/) project.

 - [Why?](#why)
 - [Installation](#installation)